Industry honors peers for outstanding achievement in their field

-This is the inaugural year of these awards, which recognize outstanding achievement in collaboration, innovative solutions and achievement that have significantly contributed to greater energy efficiency in the Northwest.
-The regional energy efficiency community participated in nominations, and a panel of energy efficiency leaders from throughout the Northwest selected the winners:
+These awards recognize outstanding achievement in collaboration, innovative solutions and achievement that have significantly contributed to greater energy efficiency in the Northwest.
+The regional energy efficiency community participated in nominations, and a select panel of Northwest energy and utility leaders selected the winners:

 “We are fortunate to have such experienced leadership that brings innovation and collaboration to our alliance.
 Their dedication makes a huge contribution to energy efficiency in the Northwest,” stated Susan E. Stratton, NEEA’s executive director.
-“These are exactly the types of leaders that we want to recognize moving forward.”
+“As we celebrate twenty years of working an as alliance, these are exactly the types of leaders who will move our region forward.”

-Greg Delwiche, deputy administrator of Bonneville Power Administration and chair of NEEA’s board of directors emceed this year’s event, held in downtown Portland in conjunction with NEEA’s Annual Board Meeting.
+John Francisco, chief of Energy Resource for Inland Power & Light and chair of NEEA’s board of directors emceed this year’s event, held in downtown Portland in conjunction with NEEA’s Annual Board Meeting.

 The Northwest Energy Efficiency Alliance (NEEA) is an alliance of more than 140 utilities and energy efficiency organizations working on behalf of more than 13 million energy consumers.
 NEEA is dedicated to accelerating both electric and gas energy efficiency, leveraging its regional partnerships to advance the adoption of energy-efficient products, services and practices.